2001-Wed Jan 18 23:44:07 EST 2017

 Some of the more important disaster planning steps can be completed long before there are any signs of trouble.
 Simple things like keeping your pet current on vaccinations can be hugely beneficial should you need to board him unexpectedly.

-According to the New Jersey Department of Agriculture's principal veterinarian, Dr. Shari Silverman, an evacuation bag should be part of your family's disaster plan.
+New Jersey Department of Agriculture's principal veterinarian, Dr. Shari Silverman, an evacuation bag should be part of your family's disaster plan.
 In this bag, you should have all the items you may need during a three- to seven-day evacuation.
 "Ideally, you have a grab-and-go bag ready at all times.
 If not, you should start packing one as soon as you think a disaster situation may be imminent," Silverman says.

 In addition, Silverman advises pet owners to make sure that a trustworthy friend or neighbor has a key to their house in case of an emergency.
 "Who's going to take care of your animals if you can't?
 You need to make sure someone nearby can get to your pets if you can't for some reason, be it a hurricane or a car accident," Silverman explains.